Sulfuryl chloride: Reactions

+For sulfuryl chloride, this happens at room temperature, but the related sulfuryl fluoride does not hydrolyse at temperatures up to 150 °C.

 SO2Cl2 will also decompose when heated to or above 100 °C, about 30 °C above its boiling point.

 Upon standing, SO2Cl2 decomposes to sulfur dioxide and chlorine, which gives the older samples a slightly yellowish color.

-SO2Cl2 can be used as a source of chlorine in alkane chlorination, initiated by chemicals (usually a peroxide) or light:
+SO2Cl2 can be used as a source of chlorine in alkane radical chlorination, initiated chemically (usually by peroxide) or by light: